Frequently Asked Questions

 Paramedical Tattoos

+What are the medical benefits of Paramedical Tattooing?
 Some people may have a medical condition or be undergoing treatment that affects their facial hair, including their eyelashes and eyebrows.
 People with Alopecia Areata, Trichotillomania, Hormonal and Thyroid Conditions, Burn victims, those undergoing chemotherapy and/or radiation, antibiotic courses, or simply suffer from the loss of, or growth retardation of their facial hair.
 Micropigmentation techniques can restore the appearance of hair in areas suffering loss and help to restore the self-esteem of clients.

+Is a consultation necessary for scar/skin camouflage?
 Your experience with Studio C Ink will begin with an in-person consultation.
 During this consultation, we will discuss your medical background and any concerns.
 We will also conduct a small, skin patch test, to insure that you and your skin will tolerate the pigment, if applicable.

+Is Paramedical Tattooing painful?
 Topical anesthetics are used to minimize any discomfort during the procedure.
 There is usually some minor discomfort, although tolerance levels vary between clients.
 Most clients find the procedures only mildly uncomfortable.
 The client’s pain threshold, the technique, and the proper application of topical anesthetic will determine how comfortable the client will be during the procedure.

+Am I a candidate for Scar Camouflage?
 The scar camouflage technique can help to camouflage scars, burns, birthmarks and other skin imperfections resulting from surgeries and injuries.
 If you have experienced an injury that has left you with an unsightly scar, you would be an ideal candidate for this procedure.

+Do scars on the breast react well to Scar Camouflage?
 Surgical procedures on the breast can create a scar if they require an incision at or around the edge of the areola.
 The scar that is left is called a peri-areolar scar.
 Some breast surgeries also create a vertical scar from the nipple through the lower portion of the breast that may need to be camouflaged.
 The following are breast surgical procedures that may create a scar: Breast Augmentation or Enlargement (Augmentation Mammoplasty); Breast Reduction (Reduction Mammoplasty); Breast Lift (Mastopexy); and Male Breast Reduction (Gynecomastia).
 Scar Camouflage can be successful in minimizing the appearance of these scars.
 It often has a skin smoothing effect on the scars as well, due to the break up of scar tissue.

+Are there any safety issues I should be concerned with?
 All of our procedures performed at Studio C Ink adhere to strict OSHA standards for Blood Born Pathogens and we maintain our OSHA certification by taking an annual exam.
 All needles and materials, which touch the skin, are sterile and disposable.
 All necessary precautions are taken to ensure a sterile and hygienic environment.
 Strict sanitation and sterilization guidelines are followed in accordance with the CDC (Centers for Disease Control and Prevention).
 We use single use sterile needles with each application.
 Pigments are all made from approved compounds.
 When proper sterilization and sanitation guidelines are followed, Permanent Cosmetics are completely safe.
 Permanent Cosmetics and tattoos are completely safe as long as you go to a reputable artist who is following all recommended safety precautions; however, it is important to remember that tattoos are not risk-free.
 The health risks associated with tattooing are small if appropriate disinfection and sterilization techniques are used.

 Safety Protocol: